Notes on the Geography of Austria : Vienna

 The Swiss Gate, from 1552, is an early example of the classicism that in later centuries would become a mania.
 The columns are inlaid with metal bands.

 High on the old imperial chancellery are the arms of Charles VI, Maria Theresa's father.
 The statue of Francis I is by Pompeo Marchesi.

 Here, from the Art-History Museum, is a bust of Francis made in 1816 in Milan.
-Francis was the nephew of Joseph II, who was none too impressed by the boy, who was hardworking but a plodder, and obstinate.
+Francis was the nephew of Joseph II, who was none too impressed by the boy, who seemed to be a hardworking plodder, and obstinate to boot.
 As Francis II, he grew up to be the last Holy Roman Emperor; as Francis I, he was emperor of Austria (a title he adopted after Napoleon had done something similar in France).
 He was also simply Francis, King of Hungary and King of Bohemia.

 Immediately to the south of the old palace is the Neue Burg, completed just before 1914.
 The open space is the Heldenplatz, or Hero's Square, built in the 1870s.

 The figure in the previous picture is Prince Eugene of Savoy, French by birth but in the service of the Habsburgs by choice.
 Fighting the Turks during the siege of Vienna in 1683, he launched a career that took him to the rank of field marshal by age 29.

 That's nothing!
 Facing him in the square is the Archduke Karl, who became field marshal general of the Holy Roman Empire in 1796 at 25. ("Daddy, can I be a field marshal, too, like Uncle Karl?")
 This statue and the one of Prince Eugene were both by Anton Fernkorn; the pose here shows Karl raising the regimental flag as he leads his forces against Napoleon's armies in the battle of Aspern.